packagist/private-packagist-docs/docs/security-monitoring.md

 Security monitoring can be disabled for individual project packages on the package security page or for all projects on the organization’s security settings page.
-Organizations using the agency add-on have the option to disable security monitoring for individual subrepositories.
+Organizations using subrepositories have the option to disable security monitoring for individual subrepositories.

 ### Configuring Notifications
 Every user receives security notifications by email for all projects they have access to by default.